1021s/Patrick-Service/README.md

 To use this module:

-npm run db-setup - Seed the database with Faker Data
+- npm run db-setup - Seed the database with Faker Data

-npm start - Start the Express Server on localhost:3001
+- npm start - Start the Express Server on localhost:3001

+- npm run build - Set up bundle.js

 Then open a window in your browser at localhost:3001/(three digit house number from 000 - 099)